 If you’re guilty of over-dyeing your hair, take a break before it’s too late!
 If you really want a change, opt for a temporary hair dye.

 Try MISSHA’s 7 Days Coloring Hair Treatment: It’s enriched with keratin, collagen and silk amino acids that let you rock a new hair color for a week before fading back to your original color.

 Habit #4: Pick the Right Shampoo and Conditioner

 Care for damaged hair requires hair treatment products, and you can start by finding the right shampoo and conditioner.
 Find one that doesn’t strip hair of its natural moisture or oils like Pyunkang Yul’s Shampoo.
-NATURE REPUBLIC’s Argan Essential Deep Care Conditioner is a great choice for moisturizing, nourishing and repairing hair that has been damaged from heat, hair dyes or harmful chemicals.
+Argan Essential Deep Care Conditioner is a great choice (a Nature Republic product) for moisturizing, nourishing and repairing hair that has been damaged from heat, hair dyes or harmful chemicals.

 Since damaged hair is already dry, avoid washing your hair every day unless you have an oily scalp as this can also strip your hair of its natural oils.
 Go for a dry shampoo to keep second-day hair fresh.
 Using a dry shampoo also adds volume so those with fine or flat hair can expect extra oomph!

 Habit #5: Invest in Hair Oils or Serums